communitiesuk/funding-service-requests-for-comments/adr/2025-05028-authorisation-model.md

 Delta already has a strong concept of organisations and roles (such as a Section 151 Officer within an organisation), as well as the ability to assign organisations to take part in specific collections.

+Key concepts:
+* Access Groups - Every dataset and grant has an associated access group, and users can only see and interact with datasets and grants if they are in that access group.
+* Roles - Fixed set of roles that determine the types of actions a user can take on the Delta system.
+Some roles can be self-selected by the user.
+* Organisations - A user is a member of one or more Organisations.
+Organisations themselves can be added and edited by administrators.
+Each organisation has a list of associated domains.
+Access to organisations is primarily determined by whether a user's email domain is on that list of domains.

 The Delta model is also very self-serve and built on a level of trust:
 * Users self-select their roles in a profile management type view
-    * Admins can assign themselves and other users to Access Groups and Roles; standard users can only assign themselves to certain roles.
+    * Global administrators can assign themselves and other users to Access Groups and Roles; standard users can only assign themselves to certain roles
 * Delta knows you are part of a certain Organisation based on email domain
 * Users and Organisation owners do not get any email notifications when they or other users select/deselect roles.
 The only email notifications around roles/permissions are for S151 Officers